GraphicHealer/AutounattendGUI/README.md

 - `-WifiProfilePath`: (Optional) Path to valid windows Wifi Profile XML
 - `-WallpaperPath`: (Optional) Path to Windows PE Wallpaper
 - `-Brand`: Brandname to use on Start-OSDCloudGUI
-- `-DriverHWID`: (Optional) Array of valid HWID strings to add exrtra drivers
+- `-DriverHWID`: (Optional) Array of valid HWID strings to add extra drivers
 - `-AutounattendXML`: Path to valid Autounattend.xml file, to be copied to OS after Install
 - `-GUI_JSON`: Path to Valid Start-OSDCloudGUI.json
 - `-NoUpdateConfig`: Disable updating/creating Settings.json (-ConfigPath), usefull for testing without loosing config.

 ## Setup
 **THIS MUST BE RUN ON WINDOWS 10**
-There is a bug in the windows 11 version of WinPE that does not allow Wifi drivers to fuinction properly through OSDCloud.
+There is a bug in the windows 11 version of WinPE that does not allow Wifi drivers to function properly through OSDCloud.
 Please use Windows 10 for your build environment, you can use a VM or a dedicated machine.

 First, download the Git repo.